What does a School Treasurer do?

 - Prepare and present financial reports to the school board and other stakeholders.

-- Coordinate with the school's administration to develop and manage the annual budget.
+- Coordinate with the school's bank and financial institutions to manage cash flow and investments.

 Qualifications